Mormon Battalion: Enlistment

-The public approval of Brigham Young and other members of the Twelve were critical to gain men's enlistment.
+The public approval of Young and other members of the Twelve were critical to gain men's enlistment.
 While some men quickly volunteered, Young had to persuade reluctant enlistees.
 It took three weeks to raise the five companies of men.

 Allen's instructions were to recruit "four or five companies" of men who were to receive the "pay, rations, and other allowances given to other infantry volunteers."
 Each company was authorized four women as laundresses, "receiving rations and other allowances given to the laundresses of our army."
 Approximately thirty-three women, twenty of whom served as laundresses, and fifty-one children accompanied the men.
 Five women would eventually complete the cross-continental trek.
-The Mormon Battalion was mustered into volunteer service on July 16, 1846 as part of the Army of the West under General Kearny, a seasoned veteran.
-His units included two regiments of Missouri volunteers, a regiment of New York volunteers who traveled by ships to California to meet him there, artillery and infantry battalions, Kearny's own 1st US Dragoons, and the battalion of Mormons.
+The Mormon Battalion was mustered into volunteer service on July 16, 1846, as part of the Army of the West under Brigadier General Stephen Kearny, a seasoned military veteran.
+His units included two regiments of Missouri volunteers, a regiment of New York volunteers who had traveled by ships around South America and Cape Horn to the Pacific Ocean and arrived in California to meet Gen. Kearney with there, artillery and infantry battalions, Kearny's own 1st US Dragoons (cavalry), and the battalion of Mormons.
 For years afterward, some Mormons viewed the Mormon Battalion as an unjust imposition and as an act of persecution by the United States.